mannreis/netcdf-c/docs/nczarr.md

 It is in effect the "superblock" for the dataset and contains any netcdf specific dataset level information.
 It is also used to verify that a given key is the root of a dataset.
-Currently it contains the following key(s):
+Currently it contains one key that is ignored and is only to ensure that older netcdf library versions do not crash.
-* "version" -- the NCZarr version defining the format of the dataset.
+* "version" -- the NCZarr version defining the format of the dataset (deprecated).

 _\_nczarr_group\__ -- this key appears in every _.zgroup_ object.
 It contains any netcdf specific group information.